TAKA1656/Analysis-of-Economic-Variables-and-Modeling-Economic-Growth/README.md

 ## Procedure
 ### 1. Data Collection and Wrangling
 I collected five different economic indicators from public databases.
-However, real-world data is rarely perfect—each dataset covered different time periods and frequencies.
+However, real-world data is rarely perfect, each dataset covered different time periods and frequencies.
 To ensure an accurate analysis, I merged these distinct sources by matching their observation dates, keeping only the timeframe where all five indicators perfectly overlapped.
 This gave me a clean, unified dataset to base my mathematical models on.

 ### 2. Visualizing the Macroeconomic Landscape over Time
 Before feeding the data into a complex mathematical model, it is crucial to visually inspect the historical trends of our variables.
-The time-series plots below illustrate the dynamic behavior of the U.S. economy over the past few decades.
+The time-series plots below illustrate the dynamic behavior of the US economy over the past few decades.

 #### Key Observations: